innesbre/innesbre.github.io/index.md

 ## Analysis and visualization of scRNAseq data
 *2016-2023: PhD work under Dr. Gary Bader, University of Toronto.*

 I began my PhD as high-throughput scRNAseq became available, and no best practices existed.
-A community of of trainees came together to form the [Toronto scAnalysis working group](https://bit.ly/TOscRNAseq) to tackle this challenge.
+A community of trainees came together to form the [Toronto scAnalysis working group](https://bit.ly/TOscRNAseq) to tackle this challenge.
 Learning how to analyze this new data modality while contributing heavily to this community was the highlight of my PhD.
 I built and maintained a custom workflow and reporting tool based on our assessments of available methods, and expanded on it as needed for our various scientific collaborations.
 This tool, [scClustViz](https://baderlab.github.io/scClustViz/) has enabled my collaborators to interpret their own scRNAseq data and [share our published results](http://shiny.baderlab.org/).

 ### Publications